Do not share this medication with others.

-You should have a tuberculosis (TB) skin test before and during treatment with this medication.
+If treating rheumatoid arthritis or alopecia areata, you should have a tuberculosis (TB) skin test before and during treatment with this medication.
 Tell your doctor if you have been near someone with tuberculosis or have lived or traveled in areas where certain fungal infections (such as coccidioidomycosis, histoplasmosis) are common.
 These areas include the Ohio and Mississippi River valleys and the southwestern United States.

-Though it is very unlikely to occur, there may be a risk of developing cancer (such as lymphoma, skin cancer) with this medication.
-Tell your doctor right away if you develop symptoms such as fever that doesn't go away, unusual lumps/growths, unexplained weight loss, night sweats, change in appearance or size of moles, or unusual skin changes.
+Though it is very unlikely to occur, there may be a risk of developing cancer (such as lymphoma, skin cancer, lung cancer) with this medication.
+Your risk may be higher if you are a current or past smoker.
+Tell your doctor right away if you develop symptoms such as fever or cough that doesn't go away, wheezing, unusual lumps/growths, unexplained weight loss, night sweats, change in appearance or size of moles, or unusual skin changes.

 Take this medication by mouth with or without food as directed by your doctor, usually once daily.